-In this section, we solve the rational summability problem for mulitivariate rational functions and design an algorithm for rational summability testing.
-In Section~\ref{subsec:reduction_sum} we use a special orbital decomposition in Section~\ref{subsec:orbital decomp} to reduce the summmability problem of a general rational function to its orbital components and then further to simple frations by Abramov's reduction.
+In this section, we solve the rational summability problem for multivariate rational functions and design an algorithm for rational summability testing.
+In Section~\ref{subsec:reduction_sum} we use a special orbital decomposition in Section~\ref{subsec:orbital decomp} to reduce the summability problem of a general rational function to its orbital components and then further to simple fractions by Abramov's reduction.
 In Section~\ref{subsec:sum criterion}, we use the structure of isotropy groups to reduce the number of variables in the summability problem inductively.